Mountain gazelle: Food

-Grasses and shrubs are the gazelle’s most frequent source of food, with grazing being their preferred method of foraging.
+Grasses and shrubs are the gazelle's most frequent source of food, with grazing being their preferred method of foraging.
 They are known to browse on low-hanging branches and young shoots as well, especially when their range encompasses that of the acacia tree.
 They can survive for long periods of time without a water source.
 Instead, they acquire water from succulent plants and dew droplets.

+Ecological Relationships

+Their predators include golden eagles, feral dogs, foxes, golden jackals, Arabian wolves and, in some areas, Arabian and Anatolian leopards.
+Fecal analyses of mountain gazelles in Turkey have found 12 gastrointestinal helminth (parasitic worm) species and a coccidian protozoan.
+The parasitic worm species included lungworms and nematodes.